BleuBleu/FamiStudio/Docs/docs/importexport.md

 Besides effects, there are also other limitations:

-* Only DPCM samples from the first instrument that has any will be mapped in the DPCM instrument.
-Samples from other instruments will be loaded, but unassigned to any keys.
+* If multiple instruments assign DPCM samples to the same key of the DPCM instrument, only the first one will be assigned.
+Other samples will be loaded, but unassigned to any keys.
 * All DPCM samples will be loaded (and potentially assigned to a key of the DPCM instrument) but any sample over the 16KB FamiStudio limit will not play correctly or at all.
 * Namco 163 instrument can only have a single waveform.
 Any other waveform than zero will be ignored.
 * VRC7 1xx/2xx/3xx/Qxx/Rxx effects will likely not sound like FamiTracker and will need manual corrections.